GWeindel/The-Decisive-Role-of-Non-Decision-Time/README.md

 # Summary
 This is the github repo for the [preprint](https://psyarxiv.com/gewb3/) "The Decisive Role of Non-Decision Time for Interpreting Decision Making Models" hosted on [OSF](https://osf.io/t2ar3/)

-It contains all the code used to fit the models (whether mixed models or drift diffusion models) draw the figures and generate the tables of the paper.
+It contains all the code used to fit the models (mixed or drift diffusion models) draw the figures and generate the tables of the paper.

 # Structure of the repo